Entrance Requirements

 Wheaton College selects candidates for admission from applicants who evidence a vital Christian experience, high academic ability, moral character, personal integrity, concern for others, and the desire to pursue a liberal arts education as defined in the aims and objectives of the College.

 These qualities are evaluated by considering each applicant's academic record, autobiographical statements, recommendations, participation in extracurricular activities, and an interview (should the applicant choose to have one).
 Applicants are encouraged to submit standardized test scores for admission and academic scholarship consideration.
-Applicants from non-accredited secondary schools are required to submit a standardized test score for admission.
+Applicants from non-accredited secondary schools (including homeschoolers) are required to submit a standardized test score for admission.
 An audition is required for Conservatory of Music applicants.

 Secondary School Record